Chas. Floyd Johnson

 Chas.
-Floyd Johnson (born Charles Floyd Johnson) is an African American television producer, actor and activist, known for The Rockford Files (1975-1980), Magnum, P.I.
-(1982-1988), and Red Tails (2012).
-A three-time Emmy Award winner (and seven-time nominee), Johnson currently serves as Executive Producer of the CBS Television Studios' television series, NCIS (2003-2019), following his tenure as an executive producer of the long-running CBS television series, JAG (1997-2005).
+Floyd Johnson (born Charles Floyd Johnson) is an African-American television producer, actor and activist, known for The Rockford Files (1975–1980), Magnum, P.I.
+(1982–1988), and Red Tails (2012).
+A three-time Emmy Award winner (and seven-time nominee), Johnson currently serves as Executive Producer of the CBS Television Studios' television series, NCIS (2003–2019), following his tenure as an executive producer of the long-running CBS television series, JAG (1997–2005).

 Early life

 A native of Camden, New Jersey, Johnson spent most of his childhood in Middletown, Delaware.
 His mother, Bertha Ellen Seagers, was a school principal and teacher, and his father, Orange Maull Johnson, was a realtor.
 In 1956, he entered The Stony Brook School as the second African American student, graduating in 1958.
 Johnson received both his Bachelor of Arts and his Juris Doctor Degrees from Howard University.

 Career

 The Vietnam draft brought Johnson to the United States Army, stationed at Fort Dix, New Jersey.
-Because of his law degree, Johnson was assigned to the Courts and Boards Defense Counsel.
+Because of his legal education, Johnson was assigned to the Courts and Boards Defense Counsel.
 Once his military service was completed, Johnson relocated to Washington, D.C., and joined the U.S. Copyright Office.
 During this period as a copyright lawyer, Johnson took various film and acting classes in his free time.
 He also got acting roles in local theatre and in various film/television projects.